skylark71/workchat-plugin-nagios/docs/prerequisites.md

 ## Prerequisites

-This guide is intended for Mattermost System Admins setting up the Nagios plugin and Mattermost users who want information about the plugin functionality.
+This guide is intended for Workchat System Admins setting up the Nagios plugin and Workchat users who want information about the plugin functionality.